JulianDbs/BeerFinderNZ/README.md

 ```
 ![execute sql scripts](./README_IMG/execute_sql_scripts_0.jpg)

-2. If you login successfully, exit from psql using the '\q' command, if you get an error go to [here](#fix-postgresql-authentication-error-linux).
+2. If you login successfully, exit from psql using the '\q' command, if you get an authentication error go [here](#fix-postgresql-authentication-error-linux).
 ```
 	app=> \q
 ```